mattharrison/2023-scipy-pandas/README.md

 ## Visit MetaSnake for Help

 We hope you enjoy this tutorial and find it helpful.
-Visit www.metasnake.com for Python and Data training for your teams.
+If you want to apply this process to your data with your teams, visit www.metasnake.com for Python and Data training for your teams.
 Buy *Effective Pandas* to up your pandas skills.